FirelyTeam/firely-docs-firely-net-sdk/parsing/system-text-json-serialization.rst

     string patientJson = JsonSerializer.Serialize(p, options);

 The ``ForFhir()`` method initializes the options to use the FHIR Json converter.
 Additionally, we have specified that we want idented output.
-Both methods take an ``Assembly`` as an argument, which is the assembly where the SDK's POCO classes can be found.
+This methods has an overload that takes an ``Assembly`` as an argument, which is the assembly where the SDK's POCO classes can be found.
 This determines which version of FHIR to use for serialization and is used by deserializer to locate the classes to instantiate when parsing
 FHIR data.
+If you are working with one specific version of FHIR (i.e. you are using a NuGet assembly for R4), there will be an overload that does not require the ``Assembly`` argument, and it will default to the version of FHIR you have included in your project.

 More details can be found on the section on :ref:`deserialization<systemtextjsondeserialization>`.

 Note that the serializer will *not* validate the data passed to it, so it can easily be driven to produce Json that is incorrect, e.g. this code: